RobinGhosh64/sapintegration_from_azure/README.md

 4. You are now in a state to run this logic app and describe any RFC action's request/response objects

-## Step 3: Let's try a simple SAP action
+## Step 3: Let's try and describe a simple SAP action

 1. Go to POSTMAN, add correct JSON Content-Type and in the payload add the sapaction action attribute
 2. Please make sure you fill rest of the fields.
 The URI is available from the HttpTrigger step of the Logic App
 3. Here is my POSTMAN screen shot as input